“THE ART OF EXECUTING COMPOUND EXERCISE AT HIGH INTENSITY“

 Other things you’ll commonly notice in a CrossFit box (or gym) are a scoreboard, rules defining the standard of performance expected of each workout, a ticking clock, an equally motivated trainer pacing to and fro, and of course some very unconventional training equipment.

 Even the CrossFit training sessions are different from what you might be used to.
 A session typically lasts 40 minutes to 1 hour and are mostly divided into 4 sessions.

-- Technique or Skill based workout – Here, as per the daily schedule, you will engage in a workout that completely focuses on either building pure strength or on improving a skill or technique, most likely an Olympic Movement.
-The workout done in this session is usually to complement and prepare the body for the ‘workout of the day’.
+Here, per the daily schedule, you will engage in a workout that focuses entirely on building pure strength or improving a skill or technique, most likely an Olympic Movement.
+The training done in this session is usually to complement and prepare the body for the ‘workout of the day’.

-- Workout of the day or WOD – This is kind of the main event, the one that will have you sweating and swearing.
-Here, the participants are given a specific workout of which they are to complete a certain number of reps for time or check how many reps of the workout can be completed in a set amount of time (AMRAP).
+This is kind of the main event that will have you sweating and swearing.
+Here, the participants are given a specific workout in which they are to complete a certain number of reps in time or check how many reps of the exercise can be completed in a set amount of time (AMRAP).